Skip to main content

 Ledwell hosts signing day

-Ledwell takes great pride in its commitment to growth and community development.
+Ledwell takes great pride in its commitment to the growth and development of the Texarkana community.
 To showcase this dedication, our Education Outreach Team organized a signing day that served as a platform to welcome talented individuals who will join Ledwell this summer.

 Signing Day was a special event celebrating the achievements of high school graduates pursuing a manufacturing career.